NVIDIA/FastPhotoStyle/USAGE.md

 - Start labeling regions in the content& style image.
 The corresponding regions (e.g., sky-to-sky) should have the same label.

 - The labeling result is saved in a ".json" file.
-By running the following command, you will get the "label.png" under "path/example_json", which is the label map we use in our code.
+By running the following command, you will get the "label.png" under "path/example_json", which is the label map used in our code.

 ```
 labelme_json_to_dataset example.json -o path/example_json